dennisgan/dapaas.github.io/faq.md

  * Publish, share, and access data: Scalable data hosting and reliable data access / data querying

-#### What kind of data formats does DataGraft support?
+#### What data formats does DataGraft support?

 The current version of DataGraft handles tabular data (CSV) and RDF data (i.e. you can upload CSV and RDF data to DataGraft).
 Data transformations (e.g. data cleaning) can be performed on tabular data, which in turn can be transformed to RDF data.
-For RDF data, live data services are created that allow querying using SPARQL.
+For RDF data, live data services are created that allow programmatic querying.
 More data formats are expected to be supported in the future.

+#### What querying languages does DataGraft support?

+The current version of DataGraft allows querying the hosted RDF data via SPARQL.

 #### What skills do I need to have to use DataGraft?